 Summer (i.e. May until August)

 Structures, institutions, and elected officials should work for the public.
 That means everyone!
 Do you have a burning desire to make sure they do?!
 The States Newsroom Summer Fellowship Program is designed to attract candidates from a variety of backgrounds.

 You should be currently enrolled as a junior or senior or a recent graduate of an accredited institution of higher education.
 Students majoring in journalism, broadcasting, or communications are preferred; other majors will be considered.

 Preference will be given to applicants whose identities are underrepresented in journalism, such as women, Black, Indigenous, or People of Color (BIPOC), differently abled, first generation college students, and/or members of the LGBTQ+ community.
 The strongest candidates will be those who have experience in journalism or related communications fields at a college or university or in their community.

 Applicants must be legally authorized to work in the United States.
 Verification of employment eligibility will be required at the time of hire.
 Visa sponsorship is not available at this time.

 How to Apply

-Please send your resume/CV, cover letter, and portfolio highlighting previously published work to [email protected] Application materials must be received by December 31, 2022 at 11:59PM EST. Selected fellows will be contacted about upcoming stages of the application process.
+Please send a cover letter, resume/CV with references, and a portfolio highlighting your previously published work to [email protected] with Summer Fellowship in the subject line.
+Application materials must be received by October 31, 2023 at 11:59PM ET.
 Any questions?
-Send them to [email protected]
+Send them to [email protected].